Itheum/architecture-diagrams/live_whitepaper.md

 Every person on earth can be thought of as a "non-fungible human", as we have data that is unique to each one of us (like our DNA or even our fingerprints - which are non-fungible).
 NFMe ID is a digital avatar identity that is built on dynamic NFT technology and backed by real personal data.
 Everyone in the world can mint an NFMe ID on Itheum's platform and "truly own" it.
 As more data is collected by the "NFMe ID host" and pushed into the NFMe ID; more "accessories" are minted and linked to the NFMe ID.
 These accessories are NFTs themselves and can be freely traded.
 NFMe ID avatars are the next generation "Profile Picture NFT" and/or gaming avatars and the goal is to have it evolve into being a universal avatar for each human on earth.
 They will be portable in the real-world and interoperable in all web2 and web3 metaverse platforms (e.g Meta, The SandBox, Axie Infinity, Decentraland); backed by real value (in the form of personal data), and powered by true ownership (NFT technology)

 2. **Data NFTs**
 The NFMe ID host can choose to take subsets of their base data and mint them into separate Data NFTs.
 These Data NFTs are linked to the base NFMe ID but can be independently traded in our own Data NFT marketplace or secondary marketplaces (e.g. OpenSea).
-As an example; the user can add more data to their NFMe ID by joining an app like the Red Heart Challenge (an app built on Itheum's Data CAT), as the user participates in the data collection as part of this app; data will flow into the NFMe ID.
+For instance; the user can add more data to their NFMe ID by joining an app like the Red Heart Challenge (an app built on Itheum's Data CAT), as the user participates in the data collection as part of this app; data will flow into the NFMe ID.
 The user can then choose to mint a Data NFT that only holds the subset of data generated via the Red Heart Challenge.
 This Data NFT can then be traded to a commercial enterprise or researcher who may be keen to access the core dataset.
 Ownership of a Data NFT provides access to the underlying data (so long as the "terms of use" are followed)

 3. **Data Coalition DAOs**
 A more detailed explanation of Data Coalitions DAOs are provided in a [below section](#data-coalitions-1), but within the context of the Data Metaverse - you can think of Data Coalition DAOs as enterprises or groups who are keen to trade bulk datasets on behalf of a large group of individual users.
 As personal data is much more valuable when traded in bulk, it makes sense to align to a Data Coalition DAO and have your data grouped into a large dataset.
 In the Data Metaverse - a Data Coalition may occupy some "land" and setup up their "virtual DAO premise" and your NFMe ID will be able to visit this premise and choose to align to the Data Coalition DAO which in turn will make sure the user's best interests are taken care of during any trade of data that happens as part of this interaction.

 4. **Greenroom Protocol**
 We envision a future where metaverse interoperability can be achieved via open-standard digital avatars and your NFMe ID avatars aim to be these open-standard avatars.
 Interoperability between metaverse platforms is a very early-stage idea but the primary use case is to have the "users or players" move their digital assets and avatars between independent metaverse platforms.
-As an example; a player on The Sandbox can move their avatars and assets to Decentraland or possibly even into centralized metaverse platforms like Meta and participate in the native gameplay and ecosystem exploration.
-The Greenroom protocol is Itheum's initiative for open-standard metaverse interoperability.
+For example; a player on The Sandbox can move their avatars and assets to Decentraland or possibly even into centralized metaverse platforms like Meta and participate in the native gameplay and ecosystem exploration.
+Greenroom Protocol is Itheum's initiative for open-standard metaverse interoperability.
 It will consist of two parts:

-- A set of rules and standards to define NFT metadata that can then be implemented across metaverse platforms.
-The metadata can indicate the data for the visual characteristics of a character and (possibly) the standards for animation rigging to ensure the character appears as a native character in any metaverse platform.
+- **A set of rules and standards to define NFT metadata that can then be implemented across metaverse platforms:** The metadata can indicate the data for the visual characteristics of a character and (possibly) the standards for animation rigging to ensure the character appears as a native character in any metaverse platform.

 <br />

-- A metaverse interoperability "virtual waiting room" called the Greenroom.
-The Greenroom is where your NFMe ID will exist (visually in 3D) and you will be able to see and organize your "accessories" and other NFMe ID characters and trade accessories whilst interacting with them.
+- **A metaverse interoperability "virtual waiting room" called the Greenroom:** The Greenroom is where your NFMe ID will exist (visually in 3D) and you will be able to see and organize your "accessories" and other NFMe ID characters and trade accessories whilst interacting with them.
 The Greenroom is where the "Itheum Data metaverse" will integrate with other metaverse platforms like The Sandbox.
 Once open metaverse integrations are built with other 3rd party platforms, they will appear as a portal inside your Greenroom and you will be able to enter it and teleport your NFMe ID avatar into other metaverse ecosystems.
 In show business; a Greenroom is a waiting room where performers "hang out" until they are called on stage - similarly; Itheum's metaverse Greenroom is where your NFMe ID avatar can hang out until it can teleport to other metaverse platforms.

 <br />
 <br />